technofocus-pte/aoaiprv/Lab 10/Lab10.md

 > <img src="./media/image32.png"
 > style="width:7.14378in;height:2.7125in" />

-1. In case, **Not all host requirements in devcontainer.json are met by the Docker daemon.** dialog box appears, then click on the **Continue** button.
+4. In case, **Not all host requirements in devcontainer.json are met by the Docker daemon.** dialog box appears, then click on the **Continue** button.

 > <img src="./media/image33.png" style="width:3.75in;height:2.14167in" />

-2. To Staring Dev container will take 2-3 min
+5. To Staring Dev container will take 2-3 min

 <img src="./media/image34.png" style="width:7.21588in;height:3.84924in"
 alt="A screenshot of a computer Description automatically generated" />

-3. Validate that .NET 8 is installed in your environment, Run the below command
+6. Validate that .NET 8 is installed in your environment, Run the below command

-> BashCopy
+> ```Copy
->
+> dotnet --list-sdks
-> <span class="mark">dotnet --list-sdks</span>

 <img src="./media/image35.png" style="width:6.5in;height:2.57917in" />

 4. Build the .NET project.
 Run the bellow command on the terminal.

-> BashCopy
->
-> <span class="mark">dotnet build</span>
+> ```Copy
+>dotnet build

 <img src="./media/image36.png"
 style="width:6.49167in;height:7.31667in" />